 Staessen was reportedly on antibiotics before the race.
 Dr Jeremy Boulter, medical director of the Comrades Marathon, who’s treated countless athletes stretchered into his medical tents, says to run sick is to tempt fate.
 “A significant number have been sick before Comrades, and they shouldn’t have run.”

 Recently, evidence has shown that medication may be more dangerous than expected.
 Painkillers such as the common paracetamol may affect the heart muscle, says Boulter.
 He adds that anti-inflammatories can bring serious consequences to your kidneys.
 “They reduce the bloodflow of the kidney so you don’t get rid of waste products, and there is danger of acute renal failure when you combine that with dehydration.”

 Despite doctors’ orders, logic and gut feelings, the preparation that precedes a challenge influences the decision to choose to grin and bear it.
 “When the event comes around and you think that you might not be able to take part in it after having put in all that effort – there’s huge pressure on you,” says Boulter.
-And far too often, South African males sacrifice caution for the sake of competition.
+And far too often, South African males think it’s not dangerous to race and sacrifice caution for the sake of competition.

 Men aren’t only choosing regulated events to measure themselves; there seems to be a Choose Your Own Adventure approach to physical challenges – South African men are kayaking around Iceland, running the length of the Great Wall of China, summiting Mount Kilimanjaro barefoot and paddling up the Amazon.